How to Choose and Install Border Edging

 Then, dig a small trench in which your chosen border edging will sit.
 Finally, once installed, fill in any gaps with soil to ensure your chosen border edging remains secure, and able to withstand any onslaught from the weather or the neighbour’s pesky cat.

+Hopefully this guide has helped you choose your border edging.
 Ultimately though, the choice is yours!
 Every garden is different and every gardener has different tastes.
-If you’re looking for some garden border edging, why not browse Shedstore’s fantastic range?
 Let us know which border edging you prefer, and why, in the comments section below.